21st-century communist theorists: Notable works

-A rise in Marxist thought followed the financial crisis of 2007–2008, with the publishing of books including G. A. Cohen's Why Not Socialism?
-(2009), Paul Paolucci's Marx's Scientific Dialectics (2009), Alain Badiou's The Communist Hypothesis (2010), Kieran Allen's Marx and the Alternative to Capitalism (2011), Terry Eagleton's Why Marx Was Right (2011) and Vincent Mosco's Marx is Back (2012).
+A rise in Marxist thought followed the 2008 financial crisis, with the publishing of books including G. A. Cohen's Why Not Socialism?
+(2009), Paul Paolucci's Marx's Scientific Dialectics (2009), Kieran Allen's Marx and the Alternative to Capitalism (2011), Terry Eagleton's Why Marx Was Right (2011) and Vincent Mosco's Marx Is Back (2012).
+The Communist Horizon, published in 2012 by Jodi Dean, marked the beginning in a series of books from Dean which argue for the necessity of communist and Leninist politics.
+The most wide-read of these was Mark Fisher's (2009) Capitalist Realism.